Reading time 5 Minutes

 2. Now I have certainty.
 My beloved sister is visiting.
 And takes photos of my mask, every time one of my carers claims that the band at the back is already behind my ears - it doesn't go any higher.
 I was mistaken, I have a perceptual disorder, I'm just imagining it.
 The photos, however, prove the opposite.
 Read more at here.

-3. "The new girl who knew everything better but couldn't do any of it.
-She started every shift by explaining why she couldn't work today either.
-Instead, she preferred to spend her time with coffee, cigarettes and private phone calls on my balcony.
-As she did during the first induction.
-The second one she refused like docu and care instructions altogether.
-To be read at here.
+3. „The new girl who knew everything better but couldn't do any of it.
+Who started every shift by explaining why she couldn't work today either.
+Instead, she preferred to spend her time drinking coffee, smoking cigarettes and making private phone calls on my balcony.
+Just like she did during her first induction.
+She refused to do the second one altogether, just like the documentation and care instructions.
+To read here.
 And here.
 Here too.
 And the here we still have.

-4. That could have gone badly in the eye.
+4. That could have backfired badly.
 We were lucky in our misfortune.
-Does someone actually have to die for - maybe - something to happen?
+Does someone have to die for something to - maybe - happen?
 My doctor is convinced that I should have been fever-free two days earlier.
-After three days of antibiotics, paracetamol, Ibu 600 and Novalgin, the body temperature has to go down permanently.
+After three days of antibiotics, paracetamol, Ibu 600 and Novalgin, my body temperature has to go down permanently.

 As is so often the case, my doctor was right.
 Even after one day, the fever went down noticeably and permanently.
 After two days it is practically gone.
 But I have to be given the antibiotic.
 Unfortunately, this information was lost because there was no documentation due to a lack of clear instructions from the management and due to a lack of serious control, everyone did what they thought was sensible.
 And because there was no handover.
 Because nurse A is always late and doesn't give a shit.
 And nurse B therefore plays the offended liver sausage like a toddler.
 No more talking to A. As a result, the patient gets twice the amount of antibiotics or, as in this case, none at all.
 Don't get me wrong, of course mistakes happen in nursing.
 No one means me any harm.
 But this must not happen.